dpezely/anagram-phrases/README.md

-Selection of the final phrase may be performed by visual inspection for one that makes sense to the human.
-(Any additional filtering of results, for example, based upon its MD5 hash is beyond scope of this software.)
+Selection of the final phrase may be performed by visual inspection for one that makes sense to the human or being idiomatic within a given natural language.
+(Any additional filtering of results, for example, based upon NLP Parts-of-Speech tagging is beyond scope of this software.)

 ## Possible Future Enhancements